wernsey/lodev-enhance/README.md

 ## Step 1

+commit 71797ccd2dc8cd6d633d8ef4bb3a4e2ccc1cc242

-* Fixed som compiler warnings
+* Fixed some compiler warnings
 * Replaced the Wolfenstein graphics with CC0 graphics from Dungeon Crawl Stone Soup (DCSS)

 The Dungeon Crawl Stone Soup graphics are from here:
 <https://opengameart.org/content/dungeon-crawl-32x32-tiles>

+# Step 2: Better vertical strips

+Step 2 is to convert the code that